-- The student is required to keep a personal clinical portfolio. - The content will include: - Competencies: Exams completed with NO assistance from registered sonographer. - Proficiencies: Exams in which a competency has successfully been completed - Goals: Set by instructor and student at the beginning of clinical rotation RSU 4523, 4534, and 4544 - o Clinical Journal (RSU 4511 and RSU 4544 ONLY) - o Clinical Logs from each semester - Clinical Tally sheets from each semester (Trajecsys function) - Evaluations completed by sonographers of students - Evaluations of sonographers by students - Self-evaluations each clinical rotation - All competencies listed below must be completed prior to graduation.
+- The student is required to keep a personal clinical portfolio. - The content will include: - Competencies: Exams completed with NO assistance from registered sonographer. - Proficiencies: Exams in which a competency has successfully been completed - Goals: Set by instructor and student at the beginning of clinical rotation RSU 4533, 4523, and 4534 - Clinical Logs from each semester - Clinical Tally sheets from each semester (Trajecsys function) - Evaluations completed by sonographers of students - Evaluations of sonographers by students - Self-evaluations each clinical rotation - All competencies listed below must be completed prior to graduation.